provenance-io/provenance/docs/M1_Support.md

 7. Granting permission, activating, finalizing and withdrawing the new coin
 8. Storing, instantiating, querying and executing a simple smart contract

-However in order to generally test that the chain is working properly a mainnet node should be started up and run for a while without failure.
+However, in order to generally test that the chain is working properly a mainnet node should be started up and run for several days without failure.